 The woman visited the doctors 19 days before her pregnancy complaining of ailments such as a headache, dizziness, nausea, back pain, hypertension, and lack of fetal movement.
 Instead of directing the woman to a hospital or some other caretaker, the on-call doctor called to tell her to take some Tylenol for a headache, Bengay for back pain, and go on a bland food diet.
 Even if you weren’t a medical professional, you can see that there is something reckless about a decision like this.

-If you or a loved one have a feeling that you are not being treated with the right standard of care then you need to reach out to our legal malpractice lawyer in Philadelphia PA at Philadelphia’s the Weitz Firm.
+If you or a loved one have a feeling that you are not being treated with the right standard of care then you need to reach out to our legal malpractice lawyer in Philadelphia PA at Philadelphia’s The Weitz Firm, LLC.
 We specialize in Medical Malpractice.
 With over 25 years of litigation experience, we know how to get you results.
 Call 267-587-6240 or click here to start a conversation with our experienced legal staff today.